mcgoooo/get-last-5-commits/README.md

 yarn start:dev

-edit `.env.development` to point to the git repo, and where the repo is on github, it will link to commits that are already on github
+edit `.env.development` to point to the git repo, and also the full path to the git repo on the filesystem, checked out on the correct branch and where the repo is on github, it will link to commits that are already on github
 ```